mysticole928/CrowdStrike-CNAPP/Falcon-Container-Downloads.md

 --platform x86_64
 ```

-### Download current node sensor and copy it to a specific registry
+### Pull current node sensor and copy it to a specific registry

 ```bash
 ./falcon-container-sensor-pull.sh \